“Batman you’re going to have to move. Nature calls.”

 I lock the door behind me and glance down the street.
 We live in a small neighbourhood and it’s the kind of place people seem to know everybody’s business.
 You only have to walk around the corner and guarantee something dramatic is likely to be happening.

 Right now, I have a good view into somebody’s back garden.
-The fence is beginning to rot and there are toys on the ground, from where children had last been playing outside.
+The fence is beginning to rot and there are toys on the ground.

 Maggie appears in the doorway, chucking more items at him.
 “You can take your junk and find somewhere else to park it!
 You’re not welcome here no more!”